PeterWong327/study-guide-notes/W5/W5D6and7.md

 - Explain the partition method
+  -

 - What is partial function application?
+  - Partial function application is when a new function is created from an existing function by fixing some parameter from the existing function.

 - What is the difference between class inheritance and class composition?